waynen12/Tracker_Project/USEFUL_STUFF.md

         - [X] Test Docker with new folder structure
     - [X] Upgrade from SQLite3 to MySQL

-## Tracker Page
+## Tracker Feature
 * ## 1.
 Adding Parts to the Tracker
-    - [ ] Clicking on "Add to my Tracker" from the DependencyTreePage:
+    - [x] Clicking on "Add to my Tracker" from the Tracker Tab on the DependencyTreePage:
-    - [ ]  Adds the part, the target quantity, and the alternative recipe the user has configured.
+    - [ ]  Adds the part, the target quantity, and the recipe the user has configured.
+      - [x]  Standard Recipes
+      - [ ]  Alternative recipes
     - Constraints:
       - [ ] Users cannot add the same part with the same alternative recipe combination more than once.
 * ## 2.
 Accessing the TrackerPage